zerospeech/zerospeech2017/README.md

   By running that script you will install all the packages needed on the track 2 including the evaluation program, the baseline and topline replication.
 These packages will be installed from the `./track2/src` folder to your virtual environment in the case of python libraries and in `.track2/bin` for all the binary programs.
-Those installed packages are:
+Export `.track2/bin` to your `$PATH` before moving further.
+The installed packages are:

   * [ZRTools](https://github.com/bootphon/zerospeech2017/tree/master/track2/src/ZRTools), The same program that was used for the baseline of 2015 Challenge.